chesterxgchen/spa/README.md

       val r = qm.selectQuery(parsedSql).toList[String]
 ```

 toList() will return a list of queried values.
-Here above examples returns all the table names from the mySQL information_schema.tables.
+The above example returns all tables' names from the mySQL information_schema.tables.

 #### Return tuples
 ```